 Must I return to the start/finish area when I am finished?

 A. Yes.
-When you finish the ride you must return to the finish line to check back in just as you did at the start of the ride.
+When you finish the ride you must cross the finish line to check back in.
+The electronic chip into your ride number plate shows us you have returned.
 This is the system we use to ensure you have made it back safely.
 If we have not checked you back in when the ride is over we will contact you to ensure you are safe.
 If we cannot contact you your emergency contact will be used.
 Once you have checked back in you are free to leave the event.

 Can I wear headphones/listen to an MP3 player during the R2RR?